-The directors did not receive compensation during the years ended December 31, 2023, and 2022.
+The directors received compensation of \$5,000 per month during the years ended December 31, 2024 (suspended May 31, 2024), and 2023.
 The directors are reimbursed for travel and other out-of-pocket expenses incurred in attending directors' and Shareholders' meetings and are also entitled to participate in the Equity-Based Incentive Plan.
 The Directors are entitled to receive compensation to the extent that they provide services to the Corporation at rates that would be charged by such directors for such services to arm's length parties.